Byadiso/Byadiso/README.md

 - 👋 Hi, I’m BYAMUNGU Desire.
 - 👀 I’m interested in Javascript technologies and its world.
-- 🌱 I’m currently creating cool things with HTML, CSS, Javascript, Express,Node js and mongoDB.
+- 🌱 I’m currently creating cool things with HTML, CSS, Javascript, Express,Node.js and mongoDB.
-- 💞️ I’m looking new opportunities with JS Frontend,or Full-stack.
+- 💞️ I’m looking for new opportunities with JS Frontend,or Full-stack.
 - 📫 Just drop an email to byadiso@gmail.com or check my portfolio at https://portfoliode.netlify.app/, I will be happy to get intouch with you.